 Punitive damages are intended to punish a defendant rather than to compensate the injured person which makes them an example to others so they don’t commit the same type of gross negligence.

 When juries award punitive damages, the compensation is typically much higher than for economic or non-economic damages, but they’re only awarded in extreme circumstances.

 One example is a truck driver choosing to get behind the wheel of an 80,000-pound machine while under the influence of drugs or alcohol.

 We’ll recover maximum compensation on your behalf

 We have a team of adjusters, lawyers, and other highly-skilled professionals on our side who are ready to defeat the liable party’s insurance company.
-If you were hurt in a truck crash, call (561) 655-1990 to schedule your free case consultation.

 Black box data: The most crucial evidence in your case

 As important as evidence gathered from the accident scene will be to your case, the black box data from the commercial truck will be just as vital.
 The black box is an event data recorder that’s somewhat similar to the black box on commercial airplanes.